 Full opening times at the Eden project site here.

-The Adventure activities (zipline, swing and drop) are only available on specific dates listed here.
+The Adventure activities are only available on specific dates listed here.

 A significant portion of the attraction is outdoors with three main in-door areas that are not linked: A large reception area (with toilets and shop), Biomes (linked with a restaurant, toilets and shops in between) and the Educational Centre.
 There is a shuttle from reception to the Biomes.

 In the rainforest biome temperatures are warm but not that hot, however the air is humid.
 The Mediterranean dome is warm with dry air.
 The restaurants, education and reception buildings are heated in the winter.

 The Eden project is an environmentally conscious attraction with a comprehensive sustainability policy in place.
 The Eden project operates on ethical and sustainable principles, raises awareness about ecological issues and aims to demonstrate and help visitors to be more environmentally conscious as well.
 The Eden shop sells fair trade, plant-based and recycled products, and most of their catering supplies are locally sourced.